DOAJ/doaj/cms/pages/apply/guide.md

 You will receive an email giving the reasons for rejection of the application.
 Unless otherwise advised by DOAJ staff, you may not submit another application for the same journal until 6 months after the date of the notification of rejection.

+If your application was rejected due to an unconfirmed ISSN, we may be able to reopen the application if the ISSN is confirmed within 3 months of the DOAJ rejection.
+Send an email to the [DOAJ Helpdesk](mailto:helpdesk@doaj.org).

 You are responsible for providing accurate information when submitting an application.
 Applications that contain information that is inaccurate or wrong, or that have answers missing, are automatically rejected.
 In cases where journal information is found to be untrue or misleading, DOAJ may decide not to allow further applications from the publisher for a period of up to three years.